yarbshk/pybitrix24/README.md

 {'result': {'result': {...}}}
 ```

-That's the end of quick introduction.
-To learn details, **explore source code** (believe me those code is such simple as this client).
+That's the end of the quick introduction.
+Thanks!

+For more details, please, [explore source code](pybitrix24/bitrix24.py) or [ask me](https://github.com/yarbshk/pybitrix24/issues/new).
 Good luck!

 ## Copyright and License
 Copyright © 2017 Yurii Rabeshko.
 Code released under the MIT license.